Climate change education: Denmark

 Denmark and its neighbouring countries began working together in the 1990s to formulate a policy for ESD.
 While Denmark signed the United Nations Economic Commission for Europe (UNECE) declaration on ESD in 2005, it did not adopt a strategy until 2009, just before the half-way point of the DESD.
 The Ministry of Education, which was made responsible for the DESD, organised a consultation process on how to promote ESD before adopting its strategy in 2009.

 The UN Climate Summit (COP15) held in Denmark in December 2009 provided the impetus to develop of a number of national ESD policy initiatives.
 A national strategy on ESD was developed with a substantial climate change component.
 The aim of the strategy is to make citizens more responsible for their actions by improving their scientific knowledge.
 The ESD strategy notes that climate change should not be the sole focus of ESD, though the concrete initiatives that are part of the strategy mostly support the CCE projects and activities that were part of COP15 preparations.

 A new national school curriculum adopted in 2009 included elements of ESD and CCE.
 The concept of sustainability was embedded in the goals describing the interrelationships between nature and society.
 CCE is mostly approached as teaching climate science, but it was also included in subjects such as geography and social studies, where the interrelationships between human behaviour, consumption and climate are examined.

 There has been no explicit policy change in the TVET sector to upgrade skills to respond to climate change and environmental issues.
-However, it is important to note that the Danish TVET sector had previously reflected skills related to ecological modernisation in areas such as energy generation, waste management and agriculture.
+However, the Danish TVET sector had previously reflected skills related to ecological modernisation in areas such as energy generation, waste management and agriculture.
 While the new government identified the economic and environmental climate change crises as important, education is only referred to in relation to the economic crisis.
 There is no mention of climate change or sustainability with regard to education, and the platform documentation on 'green transition' does not mention education.
 Overall, no policy strategy has been set to promote ESD, CCE, or the 'greening' of TVET as part of the government's sustainable development and climate change policies.
 Government initiatives support NGO-led projects to raise community awareness of climate change.
 A national network on ESD was established with funding through to 2013.